-The WAN (Wide Area Network) port is where you connect your cable or DSL modem through an Ethernet cable.
-Your modem connection will not work from any other port.
+The WAN (Wide Area Network) Port is where you will connect your Cable or DSL modem.

-Ports 1-3
+Ports 1-4

-These three LAN (Local Area Network) ports are where you will connect networked devices, such as PCs, print servers, switches, and anything else you want to put on your network.
-(These ports auto-detect crossover and straight-through cables)
+These four LAN (Local Area Network) ports are where you will connect networked devices, such as PCs, print servers, remote hard drives, and anything else you want to put on your network.